funkyvisions/DDGameKitHelper/README.md

 <pre>
 [[DDGameKitHelper sharedGameKitHelper] showLeaderboard];
 </pre>
 Shows the default game center view with the leaderboards section opened and specific time scope selected.
 Besides `GKLeaderboardTimeScopeAllTime` you can also use `GKLeaderboardTimeScopeToday` and `GKLeaderboardTimeScopeWeek`.
 <pre>
 [[DDGameKitHelper sharedGameKitHelper] showLeaderboardwithCategory:@"LeaderboardID" timeScope:GKLeaderboardTimeScopeAllTime];
-where GKLeaderboardTimeScopeAllTime is also available in GKLeaderboardTimeScopeToday and GKLeaderboardTimeScopeWeek
 </pre>
 ###Resetting achievements
 <pre>